mah0x211/lua-yyjson/README.md

     - `yyjson.WRITE_ESCAPE_SLASHES`: Escape `/` as `\/`.
     - `yyjson.WRITE_ALLOW_INF_AND_NAN`: Write `inf` and `nan` number as `Infinity` and `NaN` literal (non-standard).
     - `yyjson.WRITE_INF_AND_NAN_AS_NULL`: Write `inf` and `nan` number as `null` literal.
 This flag will override `yyjson.WRITE_ALLOW_INF_AND_NAN` flag.
+    - `yyjson.WRITE_ALLOW_INVALID_UNICODE`: Allow invalid unicode when encoding string values.
+Invalid characters in string value will be copied byte by byte.
+If `WRITE_ESCAPE_UNICODE` flag is also set, invalid character will be escaped as `U+FFFD` (replacement character).
+This flag does not affect the performance of correctly encoded strings.

 **Returns**